-How then, do we dispel this Mala, and be reunited with the direct experience of knowing ourselves as Pure Consciousness?
+How then, do we dispel this Mala?
+How do we reunite ourselves with the direct experience of knowing ourselves as Pure Consciousness?

 Weave intention into small actions

-Of course, in today’s busy society, which is so often built on results and outcomes, it can be very challenging to let go and act with NO expectation of results of any kind!
+Of course, in today’s busy society – so often built on results and outcomes – it can be very challenging for us to let go and act with NO expectation of results of any kind!

 Start with small acts that you do every day, like washing the dishes.
 Or do something kind for someone else, without any expectation of thanks or reciprocity.
-Build on these small acts, letting of expectation gradually, and after a while you may notice that the intentions woven into your actions start to transform.
-A connection to the deep truth in your heart becomes re-established as the Mala loosens, and perhaps your whole experience of living becomes more vast and expansive and less dependent on the identity that your mind thinks you to be, as you reunite with the direct experience of the Consciousness that we all are.
+Build on these small acts, letting of expectation gradually.
+After a while you may notice that the intentions woven into your actions start to transform.
+A connection to the deep truth in your heart becomes re-established as the Mala loosens.
+Perhaps your whole experience of living becomes more vast and expansive and less dependent on the identity that your mind thinks you to be.

 “The one who sees inaction in the midst of action, and action in the midst of action is wise and can act in the spirit of yoga.
 With no desire for success, no anxiety about failure, indifferent to results, this person burns up their actions in the fire of wisdom.
 Surrendering all thoughts of outcome, unperturbed, self-reliant, this person does nothing at all, even when fully engaged in actions.
 There is nothing this person expects, nothing that this person fears.
 Serene, free from possessions, untainted, acting with the body alone, content with whatever happens, unattached to pleasure or pain, success or failure, this person acts and is never bound by those actions.
 When a person has let go of attachments, and is grounded in wisdom, everything this person does is an act of sacred joy, and all actions melt away.” ~ Bhagavad Gita ch.
 4 v.
 18-22

 - For an overview, read Tracey’s article The 4 paths of Yoga